CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

     ![](images/webserveraccess.png)

-## Summary
+## Conclusion

-In this task, you accessed the Apache webserver through the internet using the Fortinet VM's Public IP.
+In this hands on lab, you accessed the Apache webserver through the internet using the Fortinet VM's Public IP.